patrikhuber/eos/README.md

 ## Python bindings

 eos includes python bindings for some of its functionality (and more can be added!).
-An experimental package is on PyPI: Try `pip install eos-py`.
+It can be installed from [PyPI](https://pypi.org/project/eos-py/) with `pip install eos-py`.
 You will still need the data files from this repository.
-In case of issues, build the bindings manually: Clone the repository and set `-DEOS_GENERATE_PYTHON_BINDINGS=on` when running `cmake` (and optionally set `PYTHON_EXECUTABLE` to point to your python interpreter if it's not found automatically).
 Make sure that you've got >=gcc-7 or >=clang-5 as the default compiler on Linux (for example from the [ubuntu-toolchain-r/test](https://launchpad.net/~ubuntu-toolchain-r/+archive/ubuntu/test) repository) or do ``CC=`which gcc-7` CXX=`which g++-7` pip install eos-py``.
 Also make sure you've got >=cmake-3.8.2 (or >=cmake-3.10.0 for VS2017) in your path.
+In case of issues, the bindings can also be built manually: Clone the repository and set `-DEOS_GENERATE_PYTHON_BINDINGS=on` when running `cmake` (and optionally set `PYTHON_EXECUTABLE` to point to your python interpreter if it's not found automatically).

 After having obtained the bindings, they can be used like any python module: